ampproject/amphtml/validator/gulpjs/README.md

 const gulpAmpValidator = require('gulp-amphtml-validator');

 gulp.task('amphtml:validate', () => {
-  return gulp.src('*.html')
+  return (
+    gulp
+      .src('*.html')
       // Validate the input and attach the validation result to the "amp" property
       // of the file object.
       .pipe(gulpAmpValidator.validate())
       // Print the validation results to the console.
       .pipe(gulpAmpValidator.format())
       // Exit the process with error code (1) if an AMP validation error
       // occurred.
-    .pipe(gulpAmpValidator.failAfterError());
+      .pipe(gulpAmpValidator.failAfterError())
+  );
 });
 ```